 Under federal law and in most states, employers may pay tipped employees less than the minimum wage, as long as employees earn enough in tips to make up the difference.
 This is called a "tip credit."
 The credit is the amount the employer doesn't have to pay, so the applicable minimum wage (federal or state) minus the tip credit is the least the employer can pay tipped employees per hour.
 If an employee doesn't make enough in tips during a given workweek to earn at least the applicable minimum wage for each hour worked, the employer has to pay the difference.

-Missouri law allows employers to claim a tip credit of 50% of the minimum wage, so employers may pay tipped employees an hourly wage as low as $6.00.
+Missouri law allows employers to claim a tip credit of 50% of the minimum wage, so employers may pay tipped employees an hourly wage as low as $6.15 (in 2024).
 However, if this lower minimum wage plus the tips the employee actually earns don't add up to at least the full state minimum wage, the employer must make up the difference.

 Example.
 A waitress spends six hours of her eight-hour shift waiting tables; she spends the remaining time cleaning and restocking the service stations, preparing cold salads and desserts, and making coffee.
 The employer can claim a tip credit for all eight hours of the waitress's shift.

 However, employers cannot take a tip credit for any of their employees' time spent performing tasks that are unrelated to the tipped duties, or tasks that aren't completed during or immediately before or after the tipped duties.